okta/odyssey/packages/docs/components/tooltip.md

 <Description>

-When using tooltips as a label, use the `aria-labelledby` attribute to create an association between the button and tooltip.
+When using tooltips as a label, assistive technologies will treat the Tooltip content as a name.

-Assistive technologies will read the following as "Edit".
+Assistive technologies will read out this example as "Edit".

 </Description>